wp-plugins/liveagent/readme.txt

 === Live Agent ===
 Contributors: jurajsim
-Tags: live chat, chat, online support, support, mails, mail handler, qualityunit Requires at least: 3.0.0
+Tags: live chat, live agent, help desk, help desk software, live chat software, live agent software, chat, online support, support, mails, mail handler, qualityunit
+Requires at least: 3.0.0
 Tested up to: 3.1
 Stable tag: 1.0.2

-This plugin integrates Live Agent software into any Wordpress installation.
+Wordpress LiveAgent plugin integrates well known help desk and live chat software into any Wordpress installation.
+No HTML knowledge is required, simply add "start chat" button by few simple clicks and be live within 5 minutes.

 == Description ==

+Wordpress-LiveAgent plugin integrates full featured help desk and live chat software [Live Agent](href='http://www.qualityunit.com/liveagent/#wordpress "Live Agent software") into any Wordpress installation.

+Liveagent connects your visitors with your support team in real time and will solve following problems for you:

+1. Online Chat
+- Your customers can connect with you in real time using live chat button on your website
+- You can convert your visitors into customers much faster as before (studies shows average 20% increase of sales with live chat on website)

+2. Help Desk
+- Your customers can reach you by emails (you can scan unlimited number of mail accounts and sort emails into multiple departments)
+- You can answer emails in same way as if it would be chat - customer will get immediate answers

+3. Offline Messages
+- In case your support is not online, your customer can leave you offline message, which will be later asnwered by email

+It doesn't matter, if your customer will contact you by email or chat, LiveAgent can handle all types of support channels into one hybrid communication.
+You can keep full history of conversations with your customers, you have full overview about the past of customer on one page.

-This plugin integrates Live Agent software into any Wordpress installation.
-You can find more info about the software [here](href='http://www.qualityunit.com/liveagent/ "Live Agent software")
+You can find more info about Live Agent [here](href='http://www.qualityunit.com/liveagent/#wordpress "Live Agent software")

 Supported features:

-*	Integrates wordpress fith Live Agnet free hosted accounts
+*	Integrates wordpress with live chat and help desk sfotware (Live Agent)
-*   Automatic inclusion of live chat buttons in your pages
+* Automatic inclusion of live chat buttons in your pages, no HTML knowledge required

 == Installation ==

-1. Create directory liveagent in '/wp-content/plugins/'
+No HTML knowledge is required and integration will take you less than 5 minutes.

-1. Unzip `liveagent.zip` to the `/wp-content/plugins/liveagent` directory
+1. Unzip `liveagent.zip` to the directory `/wp-content/plugins/liveagent`
+2. Activate Live Agent plugin
+3. Create Free trial account or install Live Agent on your own server
+4. Set account user credentials in menu "Live Agent"
+5. Go to menu Live Agent -> Buttons.
+Choose button you like to have online on your website and click Save.
+6. Go to live agent admin panel and start answering chats and emails of your visitors.

 == Frequently Asked Questions ==